getodk/docs/odk1-src/aggregate-app-engine-legacy.rst

 Google App Engine can store a virtually unlimited amount of data --- well in excess of a million submissions.

 However, in deployments with data sets exceeding 7,000 submissions, the :ref:`data export feature <export-data>` will stop working.
 To correct this, you will need a custom deployment with a larger virtual machine.
-This problem affects both Google App Engine and Tomcat deployments.

 On Google App Engine, a larger server will incur higher billing costs.
 Additionally, for datasets of over 100,000 records, it is likely that performance will be better when using MySQL or PostgreSQL, rather than Google App Engine's data store.
 You also have more optimization opportunities when running your own database servers than are available through Google's cloud services.